BrodaNoel/cv/README.md

 # Broda Noel - CV

+## Who I am?
+I'm a **full stack developer**, with ReactJS or AngularJS and NodeJS.

+I do really love to code.
+I started coding when I was ~15 years old.
+So, I do really love what I do, and I do it with passion.
+Just give me features, bugs, and give me the freedom to be involved in the process, and then we'll be happy.

+I love to broadcast my knowledge, writing Medium.com articles (currenlty, creating a course for Udemy.com), creating guides or helping people in companies where I work.
+I like to be involved in the team/product/projects/company where I work, so, a fluid comunication between us will be appreciable.

 ## What I'm looking for?
-I want to work and travel at the same time.
-Work remotely, managing my schedule.
+I want to work remotely, managing my schedule.
 So, flexible hours are crucial.

 I prefer (but it's not a "must") to work in a small Startup just because there is easier to find the "family feeling" between the people, and between the people and the product/service they are building together.

-> Note: I want to continue working in JavaScript.
-I prefer frontend, but backend using Node could be a good option.

 ## Glad to work with
 * React